Smoked Brisket Point

 - Sweet and Spicy Mustard

-- Trim some of the fat if desired and freeze it to use later in sausage or burgers.
+- Trim some of the excess fat if desired and freeze it to use later in sausage, burgers or to make beef tallow.

 - Take a sharp knife and make cuts down into the brisket.